 Wenger Urban Metropolitan collection

 The Wenger Urban Metropolitan line has vintage-inspired designs with numerals that glow in the dark.
 All of the watches under this collection have a 44mm case, a 100m water resistance, a date display at 4 o’clock, and a quartz movement.

 This line also has a Chrono collection, which has beige and black case colors, as well as seconds and minute subdials.
 These watches are for those looking for a legible, sleek timepiece that can be easily matched with any outfit.

 Wenger Seaforce collection

-One of the most popular watches from this collection is the Seaforce Chrono, which has a sporty and waterproof silicone strap, a screw-down crown, screw-in case back, and unidirectional bezel.
+One of the most popular watches from this collection is the Seaforce Chrono, which has a sporty and waterproof silicone strap, a screw-down crown, a screw-in case back, and a unidirectional bezel.